taikoxyz/simple-taiko-node/README.md

 - Your local node is still catching up with the latest chain head
 - Your L1 proposer account ran out of ETH (needed to propose tx's)
-- There is no available block slot to propose in the TaikoL1 smart contract at this point, you can check the protocol smart contract's status with [`TaikoL1.getStateVariables`](https://taiko.xyz/docs/smart-contracts/L1/TaikoL1#getstatevariables)
+- There is no available block slot to propose in the TaikoL1 smart contract at this point (you can check the protocol smart contract's status with [`TaikoL1.getStateVariables`](https://taiko.xyz/docs/smart-contracts/L1/TaikoL1#getstatevariables))